oelmady/Portfolio/README.md

 Hi and thank you for checking out my portfolio!
 I'm a MSc CS student at Northeastern University and graduate of Carnegie Mellon University.
 In between, I took CS courses at Tufts University.
 This portfolio reflects what I've learned across my academic career.
 I'm excited to add to it as I develop new skills.

 ## Sample of Projects
 Below are a sample of the projects I've completed for class that reflect my coding abilities.
-To avoid plagiarism, I am keeping the files private, but I'd be happy to walk through the full projects with a technical recruiter.
+To avoid plagiarism, I am keeping the files private.

-Each project shown has its associated class, semester, and size.
-Then I walk through code snippets that reflect a few of the key concepts of the project.
+Each project: class (semester) [size] has code snippets that reflect a few key concepts.
+If interested, I'd be happy to walk through the full project; just reach out!

 I hope you find this helpful in learning more about my coding skills!

-### Rideshare simulator: Object-Oriented Design (Summer 2023) [11 Java classes]
+### Rideshare simulator: Object-Oriented Design (Summer 2023) [11 .java classes]
 This project's specification was to implement simulation for a rideshare backend in Java.
 There were several design choices for implementing the simulation, including how to represent the drivers and riders.
 The goal was to make it as realistic to something like Uber or Lyft as possible.
 Below are snippets of 4 of the OOD concepts we implemented (15 in total).

 *Comparable and Comparator*